lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 EvidenceBundle sequence to allow path validation to take place immediately after processing the first structure.

-Note that this specification does not mdandate optimizing certificate chains since there are trade-offs between Attester complexity and bandwidth consumption.
+Note that this specification does not mandate optimizing certificate chains since there are trade-offs between Attester complexity and bandwidth consumption.

 Graphically, the four use cases can be shown as follows: